 Suitable place for meditation

 First, you need to find a place where you can sit comfortably without distractions like music or your phone.
 There can be any background noises, and these shouldn’t be considered as things preventing you from meditating.
+A quiet place is not required.
 You shouldn’t use earplugs to block noise, as sounds should be and can be incorporated into the practice.
 It’s always better to sit on the floor or on the ground without your back leaning on to any wall or a chair.

 You should wear loose clothes without tight belts, jackets or footwear.
 You should be able to sit comfortably and able to freely move your body for meditation, irrespective of what you wear.
 If your clothing is a distraction, change it!

 Sit in the half lotus pose on the ground with legs crossed and right foot on the left thigh.
 Experienced meditators can sit in full lotus pose where the right foot is placed on your left thigh, and the left foot is placed on your right thigh.
 You can also sit in Burmese posture where you sit with knees bent but both your legs lying on the ground without touching each other.